csleemooo/Physics_informed_unsupervised_deep_learning_for_adaptive_holographic_imaging/README.md

 Test model with **MNIST** dataset.
 Complex amplitude of the sample reconstructed from single hologram intensity measurement can be compared with ground truth.
 User can train the network from scartch or download trained network parameters from [here](https://drive.google.com/drive/folders/1Y6R8plKylzHNT4wkBEA4GeOreY9id1xm?usp=sharing.).
 After downloading (mnist_complex_amplitude_5depth, mnist_amplitude_5depth or mnist_phase_5depth), put downloaded folder to **./model_parameters** folder.

 ### Test with MNIST
 From MNIST dataset, 1000 amplitude and phase images are randomly sampled.
-These complex amplitude maps are used to generate hologram intensities which have random distances, the generated holograms are used as input to the trained network.
-From reconstructed complex amplitude and distance, quantitative analysis of complex amplitude images using FSIM and PCC and of distance prediction results using MAE and \frac{R^2} are provided.
+These complex amplitude maps are used to generate hologram intensities which have random distances, and the generated holograms are used as input to the trained network.
+From reconstructed complex amplitude and distance, quantitative analysis of complex amplitude images using FSIM and PCC and of distance prediction results using MAE and R-square are provided.
 Follow the instruction.

 - mode: phase, amplitude, complex_amplitude